micartey/NettyLibrary/README.md

 </dependency>
 ```

-Afterwards add the newest `release` to your dependencies
+Afterwards, add the newest `release` to your dependencies